 If you’re wondering how bonuses are taxed, I’m going to explain it in this section.

-But first, you need to understand that the IRS considers supplemental wages to be any income paid to an employee that aren’t part of your regular wages.
+But first, you need to understand that the IRS considers supplemental wages to be any income paid to an employee that aren’t part of your regular wages in a regular paycheck.

 That means most bonuses are supplemental wages.